Animus Tier List

 Apate’s Element is ODD, meaning you will want to avoid bringing weak elements (Reason) to this encounter to increase your chances of success.

-You can fight Apate on Basic and Hard difficulty with the reward quality increasing for the higher difficulty.
+You can fight Apate on Normal and Hard difficulty with the reward quality increasing for the higher difficulty.

 A mysterious magician who loves card magic but has no ambition, always thinking of living a comfortable life.
 However, never try to ruin her magic, or terrible things will happen.